 Bijrani, Dhikala, Jhirna, Dhela, Durga Devi and Sonanadi are designated as core zones.
 The most popular ones are Bijrani and Dhikala.

-You may also like: Corbett National Park – A Complete Travel Guide
+Also Read: Corbett National Park – A Complete Travel Guide.

 3. Tadoba Andhari Tiger Reserve

 One of Maharashtra’s renowned national parks, Tadoba Andhari Tiger Reserve comprises Tadoba National Park (116 sq km) and Andhari Wildlife Sanctuary (509 sq km).